jromainkrupa/jeanro/_posts/2021-07-26-rails-tailwind-setup-with-webpack.markdown

 tags: rails tailwind webpack
 ---

-# Tailwind setup for rails

-Here we go for a tailwind css setup, with rails and turbolinks.
+Here we go for a quick tailwind css setup, with rails and turbolinks.

 ```bash
 $ tailwindcss@latest postcss@latest autoprefixer@latest